mtimbs/blog-2024/src/content/blog/big-bets-or-little-things-well.md

 I'm also very aware that it's also very easy to iterate forever and never finish anything.
 You can redo the menu 100 times at your restaurant but it won't bring you customers if you haven't got a car park or street access.

-All this said and done, perhaps it's a good thing to work with people with an opposite bias.
-Two forces pushing in opposite directions with the product as the keystone at the center.

 ## Final thoughts

 I don't know that there is a clear answer here - at least I don't have one.
-As with everything, the answer is highly contextual and dynamic.
-I do somewhat believe that as an industry we have over-indexed on doing more.

 If you came here looking for answers then I am sorry.
 I have nothing to offer.
-Perhaps I would encourage you to do less and do it better but that's advice that's based on a worldview and personal preference, not economics.
+As with everything, the answer is highly contextual and dynamic.
+I do somewhat believe that as an industry we have over-indexed on doing more, or perhaps undervalued doing better.
+Maybe it is actually possible to do the same amount, but just do it better.
+I think that on a long enough time horizon we can actually do more later by doing better earlier.

+Perhaps at best I could posit that it's a good thing to work with people with an opposite bias.
+Two forces pushing in opposite directions with the product as the keystone at the center.

+If you have strong opinions about this topic, or know of good resources to help resolve these tenisions, please share them with me.